Whether you’re trekking over mud, grass, gravel or rock, a pair of robust hiking boots is essential. MF tests six of the best hiking boots for men.

 Another shoe that looks indestructible, the Salomon X Ultra 360 GORE-TEX is encased in reinforced panels to protect its breathable upper.
 Toe and heel buffers give extra protect fore and aft too, much more than you’d usually see on a low-cut shoes.
 It doesn’t feel weighed down by this armour, though, with an EVA foam midsole making it feel quite an athletic shoe.

 The Quicklace cable system is ideal for dialling in a precise fit, while chevron-shaped Contagrip lugs ensure you’ll adhere to all but the slipperiest of surfaces.
 Made from 50% recycled materials, the X Ultra 360 certainly does Salomon’s green credentials no harm either.
+We also rate the X Ultra 360 Mid GORE-TEX, which has a higher ankle for increased protection and a more conventional lace-up system.

 Product shot of Merrell Moab boot